 Lead By Example

 Parents can play the role of the enforcer all they want, but leading by example is just as important.
 If you find yourself tempted to leave a mean anonymous comment on a blog, or shoot down a stranger for saying something you disagree with online think to yourself whether you would say that to the person in real life.
 If the answer is no, then don’t.
 The nature of online communication causes what John Suler, author of The Psychology of Cyberspace, calls disassociative anonymity.
 This means that you can say whatever you want online without repercussions you can get the same power high many achieve by putting others down, but without having to deal with the nitty-gritty of the effect it has on the other human.

 Teach Kids To Avoid Being A Cyberbully

-Teaching kids and teens to deflect attacks with humor or strength of character is an important tactic, as is simply ignoring the bully.
-Although there is no one course of action to take that prevents or softens the blow of a cyberbully, parents can talk to their kids about the importance of character and matching their actions to the character they want to be.
+Teaching kids and teens to deflect attacks with humor or strength of character is an important tactic.
+Parents should also talk to their kids about the importance of character and choosing not to be a bully.
+Teach kids to match their actions to who they want to be.
 The most important things to for your kids to remember while using the Internet are:

 - Be respectful: Don’t say anything you wouldn’t want said to you